-Takeuchi will move to the University of Tokyo, Department of Physics (link), in May 2018.
+Takeuchi became an associate professor at the University of Tokyo, Department of Physics (link), on May 1st, 2018.
+The Lab will also move.
 Contact Takeuchi for details, especially if you wish to join us.

 Welcome to Physics of Out-of-Equilibrium Systems!